Skip to content

 fn algorithm(n: i32) {

-let mut a = 1; // +0 (trick 1)
+let mut a = 1; // +0 (Technique 1)

-a = a + n; // +0 (trick 1)
+a = a + n; // +0 (Technique 1)

-// +n (technique 2)
+// +n (Technique 2)

 for i in 0..(5 * n + 1) {